 Safest neighborhoods in Vienna

 Often, the larger the population, the higher the crime rates.
 But that’s not the case in Vienna.
 According to Numbeo, it only has a crime index of 26.70 and a safety index of 73.30, which is impressive for a major city.
 It means most Vienna neighborhoods are relatively safe.
-But if you don’t know where to start, here’s a list of the best places to stay in the city and a few areas you can remove from your itinerary.
+But if you don’t know where to start, here’s a list of the best places to stay in the city.

 Währing is the 18th district, known for its elegant charm, highlighted by the majestic mansions and buildings lining the streets.
 The neighborhood also has many attractions, perfect for people of all ages.
 You won’t even run out of shopping and dining options to check out.
 Plus, it’s unanimously agreed to be very peaceful and safe.

 Another neighborhood in Vienna with minimal safety risks is Landstraße, or District 3.
 It’s mainly residential, so it isn’t as crowded as other areas, contributing to the neighborhood's low crime rates.
 However, the downside is that there aren’t many shops and restaurants to choose from.

 One of the most famous Vienna neighborhoods is Innere Stadt, or District 1.
 It’s renowned for its historic architecture, from Gothic and Baroque to century modernist styles.
 Besides being a tourist destination, it’s also an ideal spot for short- and long-term stays due to its family-friendly facilities and low crime rates.
 It gets quiet at night, but it’s still generally safe to be in the streets at such hours.

 Is Vienna public transportation safe?